 The imager is a FLIR 8000.
 The Thermal Imager carried on EAGLE 1 is one of the most advanced thermal imagers on the market available to Law Enforcement.
 The Imager is often said to be able to “see heat.”
 This is true to a point but is not accurate.
 All objects with a temperature above Absolute Zero (approximately –459.7 degrees F) give off infrared radiation, which in turn produces infrared light.
 The human eye cannot see infra-red light.
 The higher the temperature, the more infrared radiation given off by that object.
 The thermal camera is designed with about 36,000 sensors housed in the lens of the imager that can sense infrared radiation.
 The imager cannot see through walls or glass, but if an object, such as a person is leaning against the interior wall of a building for a length of time, the heat may soak through to the exterior, showing a warm spot against the wall.
-The imager is not affected by smoke or clouds.
-The imager is not affected by light, and cannot see light.
-Only the heat put off by the bulb.
-The FLIR us unaffected by day or night operations.
+The imager is not affected by smoke, clouds, or light.
+In fact, the imager can't even see light, only the heat put off by a bulb.
+Because of this, the FLIR is equally effective in both day and night operations.
 Housed inside the Thermal Camera is also a color video recorder, which can record in either thermal mode or color video.

-Another rescue method is a type of long line rescue using a “Cinch Collar”.
+Another rescue method is a type of longline rescue using a “Cinch Collar”.
 This is used to rescue victims trapped in a river or lake primarily.
-The TFO, standing on the skid of the hovering helicopter, lowers a type of life preserver to the victim, and the victim is the lifted out of the water and taken to shore.
+The TFO, standing on the skid of the hovering helicopter, lowers a type of life preserver to the victim, and to the victim, who is then lifted out of the water and taken to shore.

-If necessary, the TFO can also stand on the skid, as the helicopter is hovered directly above the surface.
+If necessary, the TFO can also stand on the skid, as the helicopter hovers directly above the surface.
 The Flight Officer can then grab the victim and help them either onto the skid or, if necessary, into the helicopter.
-The crew of EAGLE 1 routinely trains on, and employs all of these rescue techniques.
+The crew of EAGLE 1 routinely trains on and employs all of these rescue techniques.

 EAGLE 1 does not provide medical transport except in cases of extreme emergency and when no other option for medical care is available.
 In that case, the patient would be transported to the nearest medical care.

-Whenever possible, notify EAGLE 1 whenever there is a possibility they may be needed.
-Attempt pick-ups, search warrants, etc. Because of the large size of the county, our ETA could be 30 + minutes.
+Whenever possible, notify EAGLE 1 whenever there is a possibility they may be needed (i.e. attempt pick-ups, search warrants, etc.).
+Because of the large size of the county, our ETA could be 30 + minutes.
 Even if you don’t need the helicopter directly overhead, giving the crew a heads up will allow us to at least be in the area should the need arise.

 During a vehicle pursuit, EAGLE calls the pursuit once they advise the primary pursuing unit “EAGLE 1 has the pursuit.”
 In some cases, if a pursuit is in a dense residential area, and the pursuit continually changes directions and streets, it may be necessary for ground units to call out small side streets, while EAGLE 1 maintains over-watch for major streets, intersections, traffic, and pedestrians.